mavenraven/echo-server-aws/README.md

 To accomplish this, I used AWS CodePipeline and friends.
 I also set up the deployments to use the blue green functionality offered by CodeDeploy.

 I used ECS Fargate for the deployment target.
 A NAT gateway is used to allow for the Fargate VMs to pull from ECR.

-I could have potentially used an ECR VPC endpoint instead, but I figured that in a real service, we'd likely need to internet access to call third party services anyways.
+I could have potentially used an ECR VPC endpoint instead.
+However, we would likely need to call third party services in a real app anyways.

 # setup
 1. `terraform apply`